tektutor/devops-dec-2023/Day5/README.md

 # Day 5

-## Lab - Creating DevOps Pipeline multiple stages
+## Lab - Creating DevOps Pipeline with multiple stages

 In this lab exercises, we would be 3 FreeStyle Jobs manually and then we will configure it in a way it runs one after the other as a DevOps Pipeline.